Frequently Asked Questions

 Click here to submit a nomination.

 Please note you will be redirected to another site where you will be required to register and/or login.
 Follow the directions on the new site to complete your nomination.
-(Paper nominations will not be accepted.)
+(Paper nominations will not be accepted.
+You must use the online nomination system.)

 Can I nominate myself?